-If a lung transplant is thought to be an option for you, you will be referred for a transplant assessment.
+If a lung transplant is thought to be an option for you, you'll be referred for a transplant assessment.

-Tests are carried out to make sure your other major organs (such as your heart, kidneys and liver) will function properly after the transplant.
+Tests will be carried out to make sure your other major organs, such as your heart, kidneys and liver, will function properly after the transplant.
 These may include blood tests and any of the following investigations:

-- echocardiogram, which checks how well your heart is pumping
+- an echocardiogram – to check how well your heart is pumping

-- electrocardiogram (ECG), which records the electrical activity of your heart
+- an electrocardiogram (ECG) – which records your heart's electrical activity

-- angiogram, an X-ray that takes pictures of the blood flow in the vessels of your lungs
+- an angiogram – a type of X-ray that can be used to check the blood flow in the blood vessels of your lungs

-During the assessment, you will have the chance to meet members of the transplant team and ask questions.
+During the assessment, you'll be able to meet members of the transplant team and ask questions.
 Your transplant team will include:

 - intensive care specialists